osmbe/website/_posts/2015-05-05-en-motm-brice-maron.md

 * the occasional surveyor: during my holidays I often take notes to map later on.
 I also collect traces or take pictures for Mapillary.
 * the mapper at distance: from my living room.
 I worked a lot on the Urbis import, but also in the southern part of Belgium.
-* making corrections : I regularly use [Osmose](http://osmose.openstreetmap.fr/fr/) and [KeepRight](http://wiki.openstreetmap.org/wiki/FR:Keep_Right) or just JOSM to correct errors.
+* making corrections: I regularly use [Osmose](http://osmose.openstreetmap.fr/fr/) and [KeepRight](http://wiki.openstreetmap.org/wiki/FR:Keep_Right) or just JOSM to correct errors.

 Thus, I mainly map in Brussels, but also in the Southern part of Belgium.